Take two courses from the Recommended Course List that aligns with your pathway!

 ECON 41 – Probability and Statistics for Economists (has prerequisite) (IN-PERSON)

-ECON 101 – Microeconomic Theory (has prerequisite) (IN-PERSON)
+ECON 101 – Microeconomic Theory (has prerequisite) (ONLINE)

 LEC 2: Tuesdays/Thursdays 1:00pm-3:05pm